sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    - Do you have any questions for me?

    Prepare in advance for questions like these.
-There are many youtube videos that guides about dealing with a particular question.
+There are many youtube videos that guide about dealing with a particular question.
 Basically, we have to talk in terms of organisation profits.
-You have to show how you can be a asset for them.
-You have to say what they are expecting to listen from a candidate e.g. Consider a question "Where do you see yourself in 5 years?", Now, come on most of the people wants to switch for 30% hike within 1-2 year, But, wait, Then why are they putting efforts on your recuritment if you will leave them within 1-2 years ?
-Got the point ?
-So, you don't have to tell them your plan instead you can reply with something like “I see myself more ambitious and dedicated fellow after 5 years .In five years, I see myself as a successful (your creative field), subject matter expert and learning new skills that will benefit the company and help me achieve my career goals.
+You have to show how you can be an asset to them.
+You have to say what they are expecting to listen from a candidate e.g. Consider a question "Where do you see yourself in 5 years?", Now, come on most of the people wants to switch for 30% hike within 1-2 year, But, wait, Then why are they putting efforts on your recruitment if you will leave them within 1-2 years?
+Got the point?
+So, you don't have to tell them your plan instead you can reply with something like “I see myself more ambitious and dedicated fellow after 5 years.
+In five years, I see myself as a successful (your creative field), subject matter expert and learning new skills that will benefit the company and help me achieve my career goals.
 I am eager to experience new challenges and excited to invest five years time specializing in a career I find extremely interesting and motivating" ( Just an example).

-   - Also prepare for puzzles and riddles.
+   - Also, prepare for puzzles and riddles.

    # Pro-Tips
    - Study about the organisation, where you are going to have your interview, like

         - What they do ?
-        - What are there different products ?
+        - What are there different products?
         - What is going to be my role, if selected?
-        - Do I have the necessary skill set for the role ?
+        - Do I have the necessary skill set for the role?
-        - Do I have my resume tailored for this interview ?
+        - Do I have my resume tailored for this interview?
         - How it is like to work there?
         - Rating and reviews on [GlassDoor](https://www.glassdoor.co.in/index.htm)
         - Read past interview experiences from [GeeksforGeeks : Interview Experiences](https://www.geeksforgeeks.org/company-interview-corner/) and [GlassDoor](https://www.glassdoor.co.in/index.htm).

    - Mention only those technologies and projects that you know very well.
-Also, if you have basic knowledge of a particular language or techonology then you can mention the same with the level of proficiency.
+Also, if you have basic knowledge of a particular language or technology then you can mention the same with the level of proficiency.
-   - As, a fresher your resume should be only one page long.
+   - As a fresher your resume should be only one page long.

 # Hope this helps :)
    - Follow on [Linkedin](https://www.linkedin.com/in/sakshamsachdeva/)
    - Follow on [Github](https://github.com/sakshamsachdeva)
    - Follow on [Quora](https://www.quora.com/profile/Saksham-Sachdeva-8)
-   - E-mail any query to : saksham9654@gmail.com
+   - E-mail any query to: saksham9654@gmail.com